Mining · Analysis

 Mining Press Roundup: Perpetua Secures $2.9B for America's Only Antimony Mine

-Perpetua Resources secured a $2.9 billion loan from the Export-Import Bank of the United States to develop its Stibnite gold-antimony project in Idaho
+Perpetua Resources landed a $2.9 billion loan from the U.S. Export-Import Bank to develop the Stibnite Gold project in Idaho, which contains the only identified domestic reserve of antimony—a critical mineral essential for defense production

 .

-Perpetua Resources: $2.9 Billion Federal Backing for Strategic Antimony
+Perpetua Resources: $2.9 Billion EXIM Loan Funds Idaho Antimony Project

 .